Reviews Communities Blog FAQ Services About Contact

 Poway is better for daily commutes to Sorrento Valley and UTC, typically 20 to 30 minutes with good timing.
 Escondido runs 35 to 45 minutes depending on route and hour.
 If commute is your top priority, you should prioritize Poway or add Mira Mesa and Rancho Bernardo.

-Where will you get more house for under 1.1M?
+Where will you get more house for under 1.1M in the San Diego suburbs?

 You will get more house in Escondido.
 You can often find larger lots, more recent remodels, and four bedroom layouts under 1.1M.
 In Poway, most single family homes under 1.1M are rare and often need work or are smaller townhomes.